JackSSS/Catch/README.md

 + **Check-in** with contacts.
 Contacts will receive check-in status from sender via push notification.
 + **Alert Contacts** via push notification.
 Contacts will then be redirected to a map of sender's immediate location.

+### Heroku

+A version of this app is available for viewing on Heroku: [https://murmuring-springs-5499.herokuapp.com](https://murmuring-springs-5499.herokuapp.com)

 ### Core Contributors